'Wonderful' Rosie Walsh, author of The Man Who Didn't Call.

-Funny, heart-warming and ultimately triumphant, The Seven Imperfect Rules of Elvira Carr by Frances Maynard is the perfect story for anyone who doesn’t quite fit in – and for everyone who chooses not to.
+Funny, heart-warming and ultimately triumphant, The Seven Imperfect Rules of Elvira Carr by Frances Maynard is a story for anyone who doesn’t quite fit in – and for everyone who chooses not to.
 Perfect for fans of Eleanor Oliphant is Completely Fine.

 Elvira Carr is twenty-seven, neuro-atypical, and has never lived alone.
 But her father – who she suspects was in the secret service – is dead, and when her mother has a stroke and is taken into care, Elvira suddenly finds herself home alone.
 In order to cope, Elvira – who knows a lot about biscuits and supermarkets, but not much about life – develops Seven Rules for interacting with others.
 Not even her rules can help her, however, when she’s faced with solving a mystery she didn’t know existed . . .

-James Hannah, author of The A to Z of You and Me
+'Big-hearted and charming' James Hannah, author of The A to Z of You and Me.